 Ultimately, knowing how often to change your furnace filter depends on several things.
-Start with the model of the filter itself, as more efficient filters often last longer.
-You’ll also want to think about your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.
+Start with the model of the filter itself, as more efficient filters generally last longer.
+You’ll also want to review your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.

 Does It Matter What Furnace Filter You Use?

 The quality of your furnace filter might have a big impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
-The best way to confirm the quality of your furnace filter is its MERV rating.
-This stands for the Minimum Efficiency Reporting Value, and represents the filter’s effectiveness at reducing the number of airborne particles in your home.
+The ideal way to determine the quality of your furnace filter is its MERV rating.
+This stands for the Minimum Efficiency Reporting Value, and indicates the filter’s effectiveness at reducing the number of airborne particles in your home.

-- The furnace overheats: Without proper airflow, the temperature in your furnace can steadily increase.
-Safety components should shut off the furnace when it detects overheating, but this may keep happening until the filter is replaced.
+- The furnace overheats: Without proper airflow, the temperature in your furnace can gradually increase.
+Safety components should shut off the furnace when it recognizes overheating, but this could keep happening until the filter is replaced.

-- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops over and over.
-This adds more wear and tear, which shortens your system’s life span.
+- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops constantly.
+This creates more wear and tear, which shortens your system’s life span.

 - The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
 Without it, the refrigerant coils may get too cold and freeze over.